plausible/docs/docs/stats-api.md

 * `month` - The calendar month that `date` falls into
 * `30d,7d` - Last n days relative to `date`
 * `day` - Stats for the full day specified in `date`
+* `custom` - Provide a custom range in the `date` parameter.

+When using a custom range, the `date` parameter expects two ISO-8601 formatted dates joined with a comma as follows `?period=custom&date=2021-01-01,2021-01-31`.
+Stats will be returned for the whole date range inclusive of the start and end dates.

 ### Properties